 Nike’s Jordan brand, for example, developed a “Breakfast Club” conversation platform to enhance its communications with elite athletes, positioning the brand as a trustworthy source of training and performance advice.
 At 6:23 am, each user gets a personalized message from their Breakfast Club trainer that prompts them to begin their customized daily training program.

 The content is exclusive to this platform and was produced and optimized for mobile viewing within a Conversational UI.
-The bot ultimately generated open rates of 87%, far outpacing the typical 15-20% the brand drove through email campaigns.
+The automated chatbot ultimately generated open rates of 87%, far outpacing the typical 15-20% the brand drove through email campaigns.

 In today’s fast paced world, the shopping experience often takes place on the go.
 63% of millennials shop online with their mobile devices.
 This dynamic reflects the importance of a virtual assistant that can quickly and accurately connect shoppers with brands via their preferred messaging apps.